 Serverless computing comes in two models:

-When it comes to serverless computing, loosely coupled architecture with an asynchronous method is a good choice.
-That said, don’t forget to ensure it is fail-fast and fans out properly.
+Regarding serverless computing, a loosely coupled architecture with an asynchronous method is a good choice.
+That said, remember to ensure it is fail-fast and fans out properly.

 This blog is also available on DZone